marcoalopez/marcoalopez.github.io/personal_website.md

 https://mtex-toolbox.github.io/index: **MTEX** is a free, open-source MATLAB toolbox for analyzing and modelling crystallographic textures using EBSD or pole figure data.

+https://imagej.net/downloads: **Fiji** (and ImageJ) is a free, open-source software package designed for scientific image analysis.

+https://qgis.org/: This is a free and open-source geographic information system (GIS) software.

 ### Other software

 [Typora](https://typora.io/): I love writing in Markdown.
 I use it for everything, from quick notes to full documents.
 Typora is a minimalist Markdown editor and reader that I use often.
 Although it's not free, it's a one-time purchase with no subscription fees or renewals.
 This very website was created using Typora.

 ---

-*This website was last edited on: 2026-01-03*
+*This website was last edited on: 2026-01-06*
 *Content is available under a [CCO public domain dedication](https://creativecommons.org/public-domain/cc0/) unless otherwise noted.*
-*Hosted on GitHub Pages — Created with [Typora](https://typora.io/)*
+*Hosted on GitHub Pages*